-Luigi Ferrando is one of Italy’s best winemakers and his Carema red wines, true expressions of extreme mountain viticulture, are some of Italy’s greatest and longest lived wines.
+Luigi Ferrando is one of Italy’s best winemakers, and his Carema offers true expressions of extreme mountain viticulture.
+They are some of Italy’s greatest and longest lived wines.
 Ferrando Vini was founded in 1890 by Giuseppe Ferrando, who moved to Ivrea from Acqui to introduce the wines of Piedmont into the neighbouring region of Valle d’Aosta.
-Giuseppe’s son Luigi then expanded and developed the winemaking business.
+After him, his son, Luigi, expanded and developed the winemaking business.

-In 1957, Giuseppe Ferrando junior, the founder’s grandson, began production of one of the rarest wines obtained from the Nebbiolo variety, Carema, named after a small town in northern Piedmont on the border with Valle d’Aosta.
-The wine is very much a 'mountain Barolo', blessed with assertive but silky tannins, extremely pure aromas and flavours of red roses, red cherry and raspberry fruit.
+In 1957, Giuseppe Ferrando Jr., the founder’s grandson, began producing of one of the rarest wines obtained from the Nebbiolo variety, Carema, which is named after a small town in northern Piedmont on the border with Valle d’Aosta.
+The wine is very much a 'mountain Barolo', blessed with assertive but silky tannins.
+It has extremely pure aromas and flavours of red roses, red cherry, and raspberry fruit.
 Ferrando have produced an excellent, entry-level version called 'Etichetta Bianca' (White Label), and a top-of-the-line version named 'Etichetta Nera' (Black Label).

 In 1964, the Ferrando family built the cellar (a DOC since 1967) in Carema.
 Ever since, they have been considered the patriarchs of this once very famous wine that is only recently returning to the limelight it deserves.